blackcaer/SkinLookup/README.md

 ## Other info

-This project is not perfect and my TODO list is still quite huge.
+This project is not perfect and my TODO list is still quite large.
 There was many things that I did for a first time or testing if they are beneficial to my work and project management, so there are some not polished files of course.
 But overall I'm satisfied with the results and how efficient I was while implementing it.